jackterranova/go-sandbox/README.md

+New in this branch => [go-intro-02](https://github.com/jackterranova/go-sandbox/blob/go-intro-02/go-intro-02.md)

 # Go Sandbox

 A repo for learning Go based on the docs from https://golang.org.

 The master branch of this repo represents an all-in-one view of learning Go.

-But you can follow a step-wise path by examining each of the repo's branches individually, starting with branch `go-intro-01`.
+But you can follow a step-wise path by examining each of the repo's branches individually, starting with branch [go-intro-01](https://github.com/jackterranova/go-sandbox/tree/go-intro-01).

 Each subsequent branch builds on the previous, layering more Go information and features.

 ## Go Primer for Java Wranglers